 After Time Machine, Pepe Castillo and Edgardo Miranda remained in New York and formed the influential group, Puerto Rican Folklore.
 Also, Castillo was the driving force behind the album Banana Land (1984) and created the documentary-theatrical-musical concept, Jolope, A Christmas Fiesta.

-Edgardo Miranda is considered to be one of the most important cuatro players in Puerto Rico and the U.S. In addition to being an exceptional improviser, arranger, and accompanist, there is speculation he may have been the first cuatro player to utilize the instrument in a big band setting.
+Edgardo Miranda is arguably one of the most important cuatro players in Puerto Rico and the U.S. In addition to being an exceptional improviser, arranger, and accompanist, there is speculation he may have been the first cuatro player to utilize the instrument in a big band setting.
 Also, Miranda was a member of Los Pleneros de la 21.
 Regrettably, he battled leukemia for several years and passed away at a young age.
 Also, Cortijo died of pancreatic cancer in 1982.
-Neither of them lived to see Time Machine gain the notoriety and recognition it deserved.
+Regrettably, neither of them lived to see Time Machine gain the notoriety and recognition it deserved.